washingtonsteven/swash-world-building/Joyride/Joyride Hub.md

 - Intro to [[Caleb Hertz|Caleb]] and [[The Opal Star]]
 - First few worlds of exploration
     - What do we do here?
 Random tasks for people?
 Uncovering artifacts?
 Meeting people and learning about the galaxy.
+        - 💡 The Scientists have been uncovering new worlds, expanding outside of their little corner of the galaxy.
+While they are able to discover things about planets through spectroscopy and distanced observations, there's nothing like boots-on-ground reconnisance.
+The Scientists use their observations to find obviously inhospitable planets and build rovers and unmanned drones there, but for near-habitable planets, they offer bounties for [[Navigators]] to go, piggyback on their ship's systems, and collect info about planets that they land on.
+Think SETI@Home irl.
     - Gather a few bits of the fam.
     - These can be wild and crazy, think of hopping between train cars in Infinity Train.
 - Find first "big plot" artifact, and an upgrade for the ship